Skip to content

 • Automatically update as new data flows through the system

-Unlike traditional views that are computed on-demand, materialized views in BoilStream continuously process streaming data and maintain their results as separate topics.
+Unlike traditional views that are computed on-demand, materialized views continuously process streaming data and maintain their results as separate topics.

-You can create materialized views using standard SQL CREATE VIEW syntax through any DuckDB connection to BoilStream:
+Once implemented, you'll create materialized views using standard SQL CREATE VIEW syntax on __stream DuckLakes:

 sql